 Who pays the tax

-If you are a Philadelphia resident who receives certain types of unearned income, you must pay School Income Tax.
+If you are a Philadelphia resident who receives certain types of unearned income, you must pay School Income Tax (SIT).
 Taxable forms of unearned income include dividends, royalties, short-term rental income, cash lottery winnings from the Pennsylvania Lottery, and some types of interest.
 Read the official School Income Tax regulations for a complete list of taxable income types.

 The School Income Tax must be filed annually by April 15.
 The failure of any person to receive a tax return does not excuse them from the responsibility of filing a return and paying the tax due on time.